MicrosoftDocs/nav-content/dynamics-nav-app/finance.md

 ---
 title: Financial Management
-description: Learn about the tasks to set up finance in your business to suit all your accounting, auditing, or bookkeeping needs.
+description: The tasks to set up finance in your business to suit all your accounting, auditing, or bookkeeping needs.

 documentationcenter: ''
 author: edupont04